cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ---

 {{% pageinfo %}}
-If you do not see a term defined on this page, refer to one of the governmental or industry standards cited in the [References](#references).
+If you don't see a term defined on this page, refer to one of the governmental or industry standards cited in the [References](#references).
 {{% /pageinfo %}}